wpilibsuite/frc-docs/source/docs/software/driverstation/imaging-your-classmate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image::  images/imaging-your-classmate/open-wireless-device-properties.png
+   :alt: Opening the properties of the wireless adapter.

 Click on the arrow next to Network Adapters to expand it and locate the Wireless Network Adapter.
 Right click the adapter and select Properties.

 Uninstall-Driver
 ^^^^^^^^^^^^^^^^
 .. image::  images/imaging-your-classmate/uninstall-driver.png
+   :alt: Clicking on the Driver tab in top center and then on the "Uninstall" button.

 Click on the Driver tab, then click the Uninstall button.
 Click Yes at any prompts.

 Scan for New Hardware
 ^^^^^^^^^^^^^^^^^^^^^
 .. image::  images/imaging-your-classmate/scan-for-new-hardware.png
+   :alt: Within Device Manager right click on the PC and choose "Scan for hardware changes".

 Right click on the top entry of the tree and click "Scan for hardware changes".
 The wireless adapter should automatically be re-detected and the correct driver should be installed.